Ellen Pao: Career

 Pao joined Reddit in 2013 as the head of business development and strategic partnerships.
 One of her first investments made in this capacity strengthened the ties between Reddit and its de facto image host Imgur.
 She stated that a goal for the following year was making it easier for people to become Redditors.
 Pao became interim CEO in November 2014 after Yishan Wong resigned.
 Following efforts by Wong to scale back salary negotiation during the hiring process, Pao decided to give two final offers (one with more cash, one with more equity) to all prospective employees.
 As motivation for the change, she cited findings that women were more likely to be penalized for attempting to negotiate pay.
 After seeing that Reddit's previous offers were not correlated with gender, Pao stated that the new policy was still the fairest, as well as a stepping stone to having publicly posted salaries.
 One of the largest changes made under Pao was the banning of revenge porn in March 2015.
 Other social networks that removed such images in the following months were widely referred to as following Reddit's model.
 In June and July 2015, Pao was the subject of criticism and harassment by Reddit users after five Reddit communities (subreddits) were banned for harassment and Reddit's director of talent was fired.
 A Change.org petition requesting her removal reached 200,000 signatures and on July 10, it was announced that Pao had resigned from Reddit "by mutual agreement".

-Pao subsequently founded the non-profit organization Project Include with Erica Baker, Tracy Chou, Freada Kapor Klein and four other women in the technology industry.
+Pao subsequently founded the nonprofit Project Include with Erica Baker, Tracy Chou, Freada Kapor Klein and four other women in the technology industry.
 Aimed at startups with 25 to 1,000 employees, the group develops human resources advice in a series of meetings with clients and publishes anonymized progress reports under a Creative Commons license.
 Reports on the aftermath of Pao v.
 Kleiner Perkins included speculation that Pao had agreed not to write a book detailing her experiences at the company.
 In November 2015, Pao revealed that this was not the case and later confirmed that she was writing a memoir.
 In a May 2016 interview, Pao stated that she planned to finish the book before seeking a full-time job.
 One month later, the book was acquired by Spiegel and Grau and given the title Reset: My Fight for Inclusion and Lasting Change.
 The book was shortlisted for the 2017 Financial Times and McKinsey Business Book of the Year Award.